-This gluten free Maple Pecan Lactation Cookies Recipe is rich in galactogogues, which are thought to contain milk supply-boosting nutrients in lactating women.
-They’re subtly sweet and nutty with the flavors of coconut, maple, and pecan!
+This gluten free healthy homemade lactation cookies recipe is rich in galactagogues, which are thought to contain milk supply-boosting nutrients in lactating women.
+They're deliciously subtly sweet and nutty with the flavors of coconut, maple, and pecan!

 When a dear friend and quite possibly the kindest person you know has her first baby (a sweet little girl), you do the only thing you can when you live 12 hours away: make cookies and mail them to her!

 I would have loved to pop by to help clean, organize, and stock the freezer in preparation for baby’s arrival.
 The only issue impeding my efforts was geography (which was unfortunately, quite a problem!).
 But I still wanted to do something to show my friend I love her.

 My friend is breastfeeding because it’s what’s best for her and baby.
 (If you’re interested, you can read about the benefits of breastfeeding for mom and baby on Healthline and read all about nursing on WebMD.)
 I was brainstorming gift ideas, and lactation cookies came to mind.

 Also called nursing cookies and breastfeeding cookies, lactation cookies are cookies for women who are lactating.

 These cookies contain ingredients believed to help nourish lactating women and boost their milk supply.